falaki 4 months ago

 I thought the way the Brits treated the Maori wasn't entirely positive?

-• renewiltord 4 hours ago
+• renewiltord 4 months ago

 But they didn't eat them.
 And they gave them room in the government.